 Step #3: Bake for 20 to 22 minutes.
 Allow them to cool 20 minutes in the pan.
 This will help the papers come off more cleanly.

-How to Make Mini Pumpkin Muffins
+Make Mini Muffins

 It's easy to turn this recipe into a mini pumpkin recipe.